david-pfx/PuzzleFAB/readme.md

 ## The developer way

 1. Install [Visual Studio](https://www.visualstudio.com/downloads/).
-Any recent version should do, but the project is for VS 2015.
+Any recent version should do, but the project is for VS 2019.
+The free version should work fine.

 1. Install [Unity](https://unity3d.com/get-unity/download/archive/).
-Any recent version should do, but the project was built with Version 2017.3.
+Any recent version should do, but the project was built with Version 2019.2.
 The free version is fine.

 1. Download the Puzzlang project and unzip it somwhere.